rphovley/node-runner/readme.md

 1. Install `git` and Clone repo
 2. Install docker and docker-compose if you have not
-3. Copy `config.json.template` to `config.json` and fill with the login from your node licenses and your sendgrid api key.
-You can enter as many profiles as you have.
+3. Install Node
+4. Copy the correct node artifact from `bin/artifacts` and rename it to `hyper`.
+Replace the existing `bin/hyper` executable with the one specific to your machine OS.
+5. Copy `config.json.template` to `config.json`.
+Run the command `node login.js` to get your nodeUserId for your user.
 Enter the number of pods you want the uptime script to make sure are running.
-If the number dips below the number you put, you will receive an email at the email address provided in `config.json`
+If the number dips below the number you put, you will receive an email at the email address provided in `config.json`.
-4. Install Node
-5. Copy the correct node artifact from `bin/artifacts` and rename it to `hyper`.
-Replace the existing `bin/hyper` executable with the one specific to your machine OS.
 6. Run `node run_nodes.js`

 ## File Structure